mscherotter/express-analytics/README.md

 - p Is the user a premium user
 - pd Screen pixel depth
 - pl Device platform
-- s Developer flag to simulate a free user
+- s Developer flag to simulate a free user (only sent during local machine development)
 - t UI theme
 - u The user Id
 - v Add-on version from the manifest